Sakinabanu7/Data-Pipeline-for-Customer-Account-Analysis-/README.md

 ## 🔄 Pipeline Steps

 ### 🟤 Step 1: Raw Data Ingestion (Bronze Layer)
+- 📆 Used Cloud Scheduler to copy files from backend bucket to raw bucket on a schedule.

 - ✅ Copied 5 CSV files using `gsutil` from backend bucket to raw bucket.